OrdinaryMagician/stinger_m/Readme.md

 The Unreal 1 counterpart to Doom Tournament.
 Adds Unreal 1 weapons and items (including dummied out stuff and others).

-This mod requires GZDoom 3.4.0 or later.
+This mod requires GZDoom 4.1.0 or later, and runs on top of Doom Tournament.

 ## Currently Implemented